-Most of us have a general idea of the distinction between oranges and tangerines.
-Oranges are a broad category of tree fruits that includes navel oranges as well as blood oranges, Valencias, mandarins, clementines, tangerines, and satsumas.
+Most of us have a general idea of the distinction between oranges and tangerines, two fruits in the citrus family that are common at the grocery store.
+Oranges are a broad category of tree fruits that includes navel oranges as well as blood oranges, Valencia oranges, mandarins, clementines, tangerines, and satsumas.

 “Tangerine” is a term used to refer to some members of the mandarin orange category.
 Specifically, tangerines are related to the Chinese mandarin orange varieties.
 That means that while all tangerines are mandarin oranges, not all mandarins are tangerines.

 While mandarins are oranges that are relatively easy to peel, the term “tangerine” has especially been used to refer to those mandarins that have a reddish-orange skin.
 However, there’s a chance that you will find tangerines being sold under the label of mandarin oranges and vice versa.

 In truth, there are many different facets we can use to compare these two citrus fruits and learn more about them.
 In this article, we’ll especially delve into the difference between tangerines and oranges when it comes to botany, appearance, flavor, and nutrition.

 - Both oranges and tangerines are members of the citrus fruit family, a group of fruits that come from trees that are flowering rue plants from the family Rutaceae.

 - Fruits we call oranges are the result of hybrids between pomelos and mandarins.
 However, the fruits we call the tangerine are hybrids between different types of mandarins.
 That means while orange fruits like the navel orange or blood orange will have a pomelo as an ancestor, tangerines only have mandarin ancestors.